ssemilla/bs-toml/README.md

+## Changes from on this fork

+This fork adds first class support for `time.Duration`.
+TOML doesn't define a duration type and so we use the `time.ParseDuration` to parse a string to our `time.Duration`.
+Note that this is also achievable by plainly using any type and implementing the `ecoding.TextUnmarshaler` interface (see complete docs below from the upstream).

 ## TOML parser and encoder for Go with reflection

 TOML stands for Tom's Obvious, Minimal Language.
 This Go package provides a